 As the sole institution of higher education in the South Bay area, SWC has not only done an excellent job in providing post-secondary instruction to its students but also been proactive in the efforts of bringing four-year college campuses and programs to the area.
-The UNI program, for which a planning group consisting of city leadership and college constituents was formed in fall 2023, furthers the discussions and efforts for a multi-university presence in Chula Vista.
+The University Now Initiative (UNI) partnership, for which a planning group consisting of city leadership, regional planning agencies, public and private universities, Baja universities, SWC leadership, and faculty was formed in fall 2023, furthers the discussions and efforts for a multi-university presence in Chula Vista and increased access to four-year degrees at SWC through University partnerships.
 The expansion of four-year degree programs is contingent on future legislation that provides resources to increase their availability within South County.